HJLebbink/intrinsics-dude/README.md

 # Intrinsics-Dude
-Opensource Visual Studio 2015 extension for compiler instrinsics in C/C++.
-This extension can be found in the visual studio extensions gallery or download latest installer IntrinsicsDude.vsix (v0.0.0.0)
+Improved support for compiler intrinsics in Visual Studio 2015.
+This extension can be found in the visual studio extensions gallery or download latest installer IntrinsicsDude.vsix (v0.0.0.0).
+If intrinsics are not low level enough, consider [Asm-Dude](https://github.com/HJLebbink/asm-dude).

 ### Features